Current vehicle admission fees from April 2016

 Bedgebury coppicing work

-As part of our ongoing forest maintenance plan we undertake coppicing work at Bedgebury at various times throughout the year.
+As part of our ongoing forest maintenance plan we undertake coppicing work at Bedgebury at various times throughout the year, and throughout January, February and March 2017 we will be carrying out some timber harvesting.

 Some of the work takes place around the cycle routes or play areas, but where possible, we will avoid working in these areas at weekends or during school holidays.
 However closures can be expected on a mobile basis across the site.